 A blanket purchase order is a long-term agreement between a company and its suppliers.
 While a regular purchase order is used for a one-time purchase, a blanket purchase order contains multiple delivery dates over a period of time.

-There are several reasons why blanket purchase orders make sense for Electronics Manufacturers if your vendor is willing to accept and honor this type of purchase agreement.
+There are several reasons why blanket purchase orders make sense if your vendor is willing to accept and honor this type of purchase agreement.

 - They prevent you from having to hold unnecessary stock in your warehouse and tying up your cash